 The “Recover Account” button in between these two notes in fine print is definitely a wrong thing to click on.
 It redirects to an Apple-style account page.
 To be able to log in, though, the victim will have to enter the Apple ID and password.
 What actually happens in the background is these details go to a remote attacker.
 Whoever has your account credentials can access the information stored on your mobile device or Mac box.
 Even worse, they can remotely lock down your iPhone through the use of the feature called Find My iPhone, and then extort a ransom for unlocking.
 Another possible upshot is that the rogue landing page will ask you for credit card details to do a refund.
 One way or another, don’t ever hand over sensitive information in phishing scenarios like this.

-In the event you have clicked any links embedded in iTunes Store receipt scam email, chances are your computer has been furtively compromised by malicious code, such as a DNS hijacker or a piece of ransomware.
-The extermination of malicious entities accompanying this scam can be efficiently accomplished with reliable security software.
+The extermination of iTunes Store receipt scam can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option